lucasmichot/mailcatcher/README.md

 **Note**:

-If using Ryan Tablada's [Package Installer](https://github.com/rtablada/package-installer), you can simply install this package, without having to update `app/config/app.php`, by typing :
+If you are using Ryan Tablada's [Package Installer](https://github.com/rtablada/package-installer), you can simply install this package, without having to update `app/config/app.php`, by typing :

 ```sh
 $ php artisan package:install lucasmichot/mailcatcher
 ```

 ## TODO
 * [ ] Finish documentation